 Insurers will try to lowball you during the settlement process, offering an amount that wouldn’t cover the full cost of your losses.
 Don’t settle for the first offer.
 A Utah motorcycle accident lawyer from Esquire Law will step in to maximize your compensation.
 The settlement process typically involves a series of offers and counteroffers.
 We’ll handle all communications and negotiations with your insurance company, so you don’t have to.

-5. Why is it crucial to hire a specialized motorcycle accident lawyer?
+5. Why is it crucial to hire a motorcycle accident lawyer?

-A personal injury lawyer who specializes in motorcycle accidents will increase your chances of obtaining maximum compensation.
+A personal injury lawyer who focuses on motorcycle accidents will increase your chances of obtaining maximum compensation.
 That’s because we know Utah’s motorcycle laws and regulations as well as common tactics used by insurance companies to cheat victims out of their rightful compensation.
 We’ll also combat common misconceptions others might have about motorcyclists to ensure you’re treated fairly.

 Contact a Trusted Utah Motorcycle Accident Lawyer Today